tendermint/tendermint/docs/rfc/rfc-010-p2p-light-client.rst

 --------

-The dependency on access to the RPC system makes running or using the light client more complicated than it should be, because it is difficult to get access to the RPC endpoints on a running node.
+The dependency on access to the RPC system makes running or using the light client more complicated than it should be, because in practice node operators choose to restrict access to these end points (often correctly.)
 There is no deep dependency for the light client on the RPC system, and there is a persistent notion that "make a p2p light client" is a solution to this operational limitation.
 This document explores the implications and requirements of implementing a p2p-based light client, as well as the possibilities afforded by this implementation.

 Background
 ----------